 - Stepping in to negotiate conflicts between a teen and their friends

-- Overseeing a high school student’s homework
+- Overseeing a high school student’s homework and school projects

 - Monitoring a teen’s diet and exercise

 - Sending multiple texts each day to a child away at college

 - Intervening in a teen’s life to prevent them from failing at a task or other effort.

 The impact of helicopter parenting on children and teens isn’t all bad.
 In fact, these parents often have close and caring relationships with their kids.
 Helicopter parenting is associated with warm and supportive parental behavior that includes ongoing communication, emotional support, and openness between parents and children.

 But the effects of helicopter parents aren’t all good, either.
 For example, one study of more than 300 college students found that children of hovering parents had poorer scores for psychological well-being.
 Moreover, they were more likely than their peers to use prescription medication for anxiety or depression.
 In addition, they were more likely to use pain medication without a prescription as a form of self-medication for distressing feelings.

 What’s the difference between supportive parenting and helicopter parenting?
 The key is whether the situation calls for parents to be actively involved.
 That depends on both the circumstances and the age of the child.
 And it’s often difficult for parents to make that call.